scipy-conference/scipy_proceedings/papers/scott_james/relate-scipy2015.rst

 -  **Tagging**: associate two sets in an arbitrary manner

-These correspond to the four *cardinalities* of a relation:
+These roughly correspond to the four *cardinalities* of a relation:

--  **Many-to-one (M:1)**: a function, each value range having possibly multiple values in the domain
+-  **Many-to-one (M:1)**: a function, each range value having possibly multiple values in the domain
--  **Many-to-one (1:M)**: a categorization, where each element in the domain provides a unique group for multiple values in the range
+-  **One-to-many (1:M)**: a categorization, where each element in the domain is associated with a unique group of values in the range
 -  **One-to-one (1:1)**: an isomorphism, where each element in the domain is uniquely identified with a single range value
 -  **Many-to-many (M:N)**: an unrestricted pairing of domain and range